punsalad/projects/README.md

     A small script to generate a year's calendar in HTML.

+- listmaker

+   Translate my wife's handwritten grocery shopping list into a printable HTML list organized for "efficient" traversal of the store.
+Yes, really.

 - reading_sched_gen

     A CGI script and associated form to generate a reading page-goal